IntruderHere/binance_price_request/README.md

 # binance_price_request
-Func takes token name (1 or more) and returns price in USD from Binance.
+This function takes the token name (one or more) and returns the price in USD from Binance.

 Use cases: